Star height problem: Families of regular languages with unbounded star height

 The construction principle for these expressions is that expression $e_{n+1}$ is obtained by concatenating two copies of $e_n$, appropriately renaming the letters of the second copy using fresh alphabet symbols, concatenating the result with another fresh alphabet symbol, and then by surrounding the resulting expression with a Kleene star.
-The remaining, more difficult part, is to prove that for $e_n$ there is no equivalent regular expression of star height less than n; a proof is given in Eggan (1963).
+Eggan proved that, for each $e_n$, there is no equivalent regular expression of star height less than $n$.

-However, Eggan's examples use a large alphabet, of size 2^{n}-1 for the language with star height n.
+However, Eggan's examples use a large alphabet, of size $2^n-1$ for the language with star height $n$.
 He thus asked whether we can also find examples over binary alphabets.
 This was proved to be true shortly afterwards by Dejean and Schützenberger in 1966.

-Their examples can be described by an inductively defined family of regular expressions over the binary alphabet $\{a,b\}$ as follows-cf. Salomaa (1981):
+Their examples can be described by an inductively defined family of regular expressions over the binary alphabet $\{a,b\}$ as follows: